2007-2013 Chevrolet Silverado and GMC Sierra Crew Cab

 Bass in your Silverado or Sierra

 If your Silverado came equipped with the Bose system, there is a small woofer mounted in the center console, along with the amplifier that powers all your factory Bose speakers.
 If you want more bass, it’s a good idea to simply eliminate or bypass this woofer and add a new, larger sub with a more powerful amp.

 Thanks to a variety of custom enclosures that fit in the center console or under the rear seats, you’ll be able to keep valuable interior room and add more kick to your music and movies.
 To see the complete list of what's available, enter your truck's information in our Outfit My Car page.

 There are plenty of other ways to improve your Silverado.
-Here are some of the ways Crutchfield can help.
+Here are a few suggestions:

 Rear seat DVD/stereo